Christmas Island: Transfer to Australia

-At Australia's request, the United Kingdom transferred sovereignty to Australia, with a $20 million payment from the Australian government to Singapore as compensation for the loss of earnings from the phosphate revenue.
-The United Kingdom's Christmas Island Act was given royal assent on 14 May 1958, enabling Britain to transfer authority over Christmas Island from Singapore to Australia by an order-in-council.
-Australia's Christmas Island Act was passed in September 1958 and the island was officially placed under the authority of the Commonwealth of Australia on 1 October 1958.
+The United Kingdom transferred sovereignty of Christmas Island to Australia at the latter's request, with a $20 million payment from the Australian government to Singapore as compensation for the loss of earnings from the phosphate revenue.
+The United Kingdom's Christmas Island Act was given royal assent on 14 May 1958 by Queen Elizabeth II, enabling Britain to transfer authority over Christmas Island from Singapore to Australia by an order-in-council.
+Australia's Christmas Island Act was passed in September 1958, and the island was officially placed under the authority of the Commonwealth of Australia on 1 October 1958.
+This transfer did not see any process involving the local population, who could remain Singaporean citizens or obtain Australian citizenship.
+Links between Singapore and Christmas Island have occasionally reemerged in Singaporean politics and in Australia–Singapore relations.

-Under Commonwealth Cabinet Decision 1573 of 9 September 1958, D. E. Nickels was appointed the first official representative of the new territory.
+Under Commonwealth Cabinet Decision 1573 of 9 September 1958, D.E.
+Nickels was appointed the first official representative of the new territory.
 In a media statement on 5 August 1960, the minister for territories, Paul Hasluck, said, among other things, that, "His extensive knowledge of the Malay language and the customs of the Asian people ... has proved invaluable in the inauguration of Australian administration ...
 During his two years on the island he had faced unavoidable difficulties ... and constantly sought to advance the island's interests."

-John William Stokes succeeded him and served from 1 October 1960, to 12 June 1966.
+John William Stokes succeeded Nickels and served from 1 October 1960 to 12 June 1966.
 On his departure, he was lauded by all sectors of the island community.
 In 1968, the official secretary was retitled an administrator and, since 1997, Christmas Island and the Cocos (Keeling) Islands together are called the Australian Indian Ocean Territories and share a single administrator resident on Christmas Island.
-Recollections of the island's history and lifestyle, and lists and timetables of the island's leaders and events since its settlement are at the World Statesmen site and in Neale (1988), Bosman (1993), Hunt (2011), and Stokes (2012).

-The settlement of Silver City was built in the 1970s, with aluminium-clad houses that were supposed to be cyclone-proof.
-The 2004 Indian Ocean earthquake and tsunami centred off the western shore of Sumatra in Indonesia, resulted in no reported casualties, but some swimmers were swept some 150 m out to sea for a time before being swept back in.
+The village of Silver City was built in the 1970s, with aluminium-clad houses that were supposed to be cyclone-proof.
+The 2004 Indian Ocean earthquake and tsunami, centred off the western shore of Sumatra in Indonesia, resulted in no reported casualties, but some swimmers were swept some 150 m out to sea for a time before being swept back in.